remotion-dev/remotion/packages/docs/docs/lambda/with-php/laravel.md

 crumb: "@remotion/lambda"
 ---

-This guide will show you how to use Remotion with Laravel PHP application, note that this setup is similar from [Using Remotion in PHP](/docs/lambda/with-php/index);
+This guide will show you how to use Remotion with a Laravel PHP application.
+Note that this setup is similar to [Using Remotion in PHP](/docs/lambda/with-php/index).

 To supplement this guide, two projects have been created.

 - The [remotion-app](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-app) includes a Remotion composition and utility scripts for deploying and deleting Remotion Lambda infrastructure in AWS.
-It should be noted that this is the same application as the one featured in the [Serverless Framework guide](/docs/lambda/serverless-framework-integration).
-Follow the setup [guide](/docs/lambda/serverless-framework-integration#remotion-app), if the Remotion lambda is not yet deployed to your AWS account.
+It should be noted that this is the same application featured in the [Serverless Framework guide](/docs/lambda/serverless-framework-integration).
+If the Remotion Lambda has not yet been deployed to your AWS account, follow the setup [guide](/docs/lambda/serverless-framework-integration#remotion-app).

-- The [remotion-laravel](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-laravel).
-This is an application that serves a REST Enpoint that invokes the Remotion lambda function containing the bare minimum parameters to render a video from Remotion lambda deployed from the application.
+- The [remotion-laravel](https://github.com/alexfernandez803/remotion-serverless/tree/main/remotion-laravel) is an application that serves a REST endpoint.
+This endpoint invokes the Remotion lambda function with the necessary parameters to render a video.
+The Remotion lambda function is deployed from the application.

 ### Prequisites